AnthonyHoudaille/AnthonyHoudaille.github.io/_pages/awsec2.md

 On this architecture, we've got 8 instances AWS EC2 :

-* 2 Masters nodes with apache-Spark-2.3.2
+* 2 Master nodes with apache-Spark-2.3.2
-* 5 Slaves nodes with apache-Spark-2.3.2 and apache-cassandra-3.11.2, including zookeeper installed on 2 of these nodes.
+* 5 Slave nodes with apache-Spark-2.3.2 and apache-cassandra-3.11.2, including zookeeper installed on 2 of these nodes.
 * The last one is a node created for the resilience of the Master.
 We Installed zookeeper in it.

+(Slaves are also called Workers)

 In terms of resilience :